 - Endometrial ablation must not be performed if pregnancy is desired in the future.

-- Laser beam, electricity, freezing, and heating are all successfully used methods for endometrial ablation.
+- The laser beam, electricity, freezing, and heating are all successfully used methods for endometrial ablation.
 The choice of procedure depends upon a number of factors.

 - Some women may experience regrowth of the endometrium and require further surgery.